riccibruno/riccibruno.github.io/_posts/2018-03-04-c++_order_of_evaluation.md

  6. 8.3.4 [expr.new]/19
  7. 11.6 [dcl.init]/19

-We new consider some examples to show how those rules work in action.
+We new consider some examples to show how the above rules work in action.
 The examples are roughly ordered in order of increasing complexity.
 To illustrate them we introduce _sequenced-before graphs_.
 A sequenced-before graph is the directed graph obtained from the sequenced-before partial order for some set of value/side effect computations where $$a \rightarrow b$$ means that $$a$$ is sequenced-before $$b$$.
-Sequenced-before graphs allows us to easily detect if one of the two conditions for undefinedness are present, and if they are not present to decypher the meaning of non-obvious expressions.
-Wihout further ado here are the graph legends we will use:
+Sequenced-before graphs allows us to easily detect if one of the two conditions for undefinedness are present, and if they are not present to decipher the meaning of non-obvious expressions.
+Without further ado here are the graph legends we will use:

 ![defs]